michaelmusty/.dotfiles/README.markdown

 It expands based on context to include these elements in this order:

-*   Whether in a Git, Mercurial, or Subversion repository, and punctuation to show whether there are local modifications at a glance
+*   Whether in a Git, Mercurial, or Subversion repository if applicable, and punctuation to show whether there are local modifications at a glance
-*   The number of running background jobs
+*   The number of running background jobs, if non-zero
 *   The exit status of the last command, if non-zero

 This is all managed within the `prompt` function.
 There’s some mildly hacky